cal-cs184-student/webpage-just-add-more-squares/proj3-2/index.md

 ---
 # Overview

+For this project, we implemented additional features on top of Project 3-1.
+We added support for different types of materials, including mirror and glass objects, allowing to render interesting scenes with many reflections and refractions.
+We also added support for microfacet materials and textures, allowing us to render more realistic materials.

+Both of these tasks were fairly straightforward and involved translating the formulas and pseudocode from the spec into C++.
+Most of the challenges encountered were the result of mistranslation or small typos, and a re-read of the spec or code usually solved the problem.
+For task 2, there were some tricky parts, such as reflecting over a given line in 3D space, but Ed was a good resource here, with many other students already encountering the same problems and helpfully offering solutions.

+Overall, we found this project very rewarding as we were able to render neat objects for visual gratification and it wasn't too difficult.

 # Part 1: Mirror and Glass Materials

 In this part of the project, we implemented models for different types of reflection and refraction.
 This involved modifying the `advanced_bsdf.cpp` file to create new types of BSDFs.
 We started with a mirror BSDF, where we implemented perfect specular reflection where the incident angle is equal to the outgoing angle.
 We then created a refraction BSDF that modified the outgoing angle based on the ratio between indices of refraction.
 Finally, we implemented a BSDF for glass materials that combined reflections and refractions probabilistically.